jduncan9720/burger/README.md

 Eat-Da-Burger - Assignment (Node, Express, Handlebars)
  <p></p>

-**Project Description** - Eat-Da-Burger is a full-stack web application that ??.
+**Project Description** - Eat-Da-Burger is a full-stack web application that let's the user add burgers to a database and displays them in an "available" column.
+You then click on a button to devour the burger and move them to a devoured column.

 ## Application Heroku Link
 The link below will give you direct access to Eat-Da-Burger web application using your web browser via the Heroku web service.
 (NOTE: There will be a momentary delay when first accessing the Heroku servers.)